 Specific courses in each concentration are recommended but not required unless otherwise noted.
 No more than 8 credit hours of co-curricular studies may be used for this degree's specific Area of Concentration requirements and/or electives.

 AGRICULTURE/AGRI-BUSINESS CONCENTRATION

-Any ACC class

-Any AGR class

-Any CSC class

-Any BUS class
+Any ACC class Any AGR class Any APT class Any BUS class Any Science class Any CSC class

 BUSINESS AND/OR ACCOUNTING CONCENTRATION